Conception: an easy task for some, foolhardy for others, a mistake often, accidental even, unconscious or intentional.

 True Human: Material Qi + Living Qi + Sensitive Qi + Rational Qi + Heaven’s Qi

 In our lives, we will meet seed ideas.
-These may be from our parents, peers, cultural environment; these can be called memes.
-A meme is a cultural gene which is transmitted from person to person, and due to our present level of technology and social media have a very fast inception and gestation.
-They are ideas, behaviors or styles that are transmitted by non genetic means.
+These may be from our parents, peers, or cultural environment; these can be called memes.
+A meme is a cultural gene that is transmitted from person to person, and due to our present level of technology, social media have a very fast inception and gestation.
+They are ideas, behaviours, or styles that are transmitted by non-genetic means.
 (The word memes was coined by the scientist Richard Dawkins.)
-We may will also meet some sort of push from within, and this epigenesis and consequent inception, implantation and gestation of a vibrational state from deep inside us starts a process whereby some seed, deep inside us, has expression.
-This may be initiated by something outside of us, triggering off the fertilization process.
+We may also meet some sort of push from within, and this epigenesis and consequent inception, implantation, and gestation of a vibrational state from deep inside us starts a process whereby some seed, deep inside us, has expression.
+This may be initiated by something outside of us, triggering the fertilization process.

-A book, or particular written word, a gesture, a smile, abuse, a trauma, a song, a television program, a vista may all initiate the implantation or the watering of a seed within us.
-These all possess a force which can touch us.
+A book, or particular written word, a gesture, a smile, abuse, a trauma, a song, a television program, or a vista may all initiate the implantation or the watering of a seed within us.
+These all possess a force that can touch us.
 At that moment when we make contact with this force, its conception occurs.
-It needs to be invited of course, otherwise there is no inception.
+It needs to be invited, of course, otherwise, there is no inception.
 We need to then allow it to grow and then make a decision to accept it; the process of implantation.

-The birth of this idea gives the wherewithal to go on our journey.
-This might be the wish to learn a specific profession, to pursue a particular sport, to marry a particular person, to go searching for meaning, purpose, love etc.
+The birth of this idea gives us the wherewithal to go on our journey.
+This might be the wish to learn a specific profession, to pursue a particular sport, to marry a particular person, or to go searching for meaning, purpose, and love.

 The following articles relate to the journey: